-- Behavior that is dangerous to the individual or others. - Behavior that significantly disturbs the living and/or learning environments of others. - Self-injurious behavior which threatens or endangers their own safety, health or life, or the health and safety of another student - Threatening emails, phone calls, texts, social media comments and messages, and any other form of written, digital, and verbal communication. - Discriminatory behavior based on an individual or group's age, sex, religion, creed, race, ethnicity, color, gender identity and presentation, sexual orientation, marital status, parental status, disability, genetic information, or national origin.
+- Behavior that is dangerous to the individual or others. - Behavior that significantly disturbs the living and/or learning environments of others. - Self-injurious behavior which threatens or endangers their own safety, health or life, or the health and safety of another student - Threatening emails, phone calls, texts, social media comments and messages, and any other form of written, digital, and verbal communication. - Discriminatory behavior based on an individual or group's age, sex, religion, creed, race, color, gender identity, sexual orientation, disability, genetic information (employment only), national origin or other characteristics protected by state and federal law ("protected and immutable characteristics").